FinMiner/FinMiner/README.md

 Optional parameter, consisting of the user’s e-mail address.
 It is provided to the pool where the rig will be operating.
 The pool can use it when sending out service notifications.
 ### pool1, pool2, ...
-Optional parameter, consisting of mining pools in order of priority.
+Optional parameter, consisting of mining pools.
 Definitions must be given in the format url:port (for example: “pool1=eth-eu1.nanopool.org:9999”).
 The parameters should be defined in ascending, sequential order, from pool1 to poolN (for example: pool1, pool2, pool3).
 ## Configuration File